Xyclade/MachineLearning/Readme.md

 ```

 With this conversion from text to numeric value's we can open our regression toolbox.
 We used [Ordinary Least Squares(OLS)](http://en.wikipedia.org/wiki/Ordinary_least_squares) in the example [predicting weight based on height](#predicting-weight-based-on-height-using-ordinary-least-squares), however this time we will use [Least Absolute Shrinkage and Selection Operator (Lasso)](http://en.wikipedia.org/wiki/Least_squares#Lasso_method) regression.
 This is because we can give this regression method a certain lambda, which represents a penalty value.
-This penalty value allows the LASSO algorithm to select relevant features while discarding some of the other features.
+This penalty value allows the LASSO algorithm to select relevant features (words) while discarding some of the other features (words).

 This feature selection that Lasso performs is very useful in our case due too the large set of words that is used in the documents descriptions.
 Lasso will try to come up with an ideal subset of those words as features, whereas when applying the OLS, all words would be used, and the runtime would be extremely high.
 Additionally, the OLS implementation of Smile detects rank deficiency.
 This is one of the [curses of dimensionality](#curse-of-dimensionality)

-We need to find an optimal lambda however, thus we should try for several lambda using cross validation.
+We need to find an optimal lambda however, thus we should try for several lambda's using cross validation.
 We will do this as follows:

 ```scala